madtank/ToolboxAI/README.md

 This will start the Streamlit server and open the application in your default web browser.

+## Features

+- Interactive chat interface with Claude 3 via AWS Bedrock
+- Integration of web search and web scraping tools
+- Real-time conversation streaming
+- Token usage tracking

-## File Structure
+## Application Structure

-The application currently consists of two main files:
+The application now consists of five main files:

-- `main.py`: Contains the Streamlit UI, main application logic, and conversation handling.
+1. `main.py`: Contains the Streamlit UI and the main application loop.
+2. `bedrock_client.py`: Handles interactions with the AWS Bedrock service.
+3. `conversation_handler.py`: Manages AI response processing and conversation flow.
+4. `utils.py`: Contains utility functions used across the application.
-- `tools.py`: Contains tool-related functions (web search and web scraping) and configurations.
+5. `tools.py`: Contains tool-related functions (web search and web scraping) and configurations.

-## Usage
+## Customization

-1. Once the application is running, you'll see a chat interface.
-2. Type your message in the input box and press Enter.
-3. The AI will respond, and if necessary, it will use tools to gather additional information.
-4. You can start a new chat at any time by clicking the "New Chat" button in the sidebar.
-5. Token usage information is displayed in the sidebar after each AI response.
+To add new tools or modify existing ones, update the `tools.py` file.
+Ensure to update the `toolConfig` dictionary with any new tools you add.

-## Future Improvements
+## Troubleshooting

-- Implement user authentication
-- Add more tools and expand tool capabilities
-- Create separate files for Bedrock client handling and conversation processing
-- Implement error handling and logging
-- Add unit tests for key functions
+If you encounter any issues:

+1. Verify your AWS credentials are correctly set up.
+2. Ensure all dependencies are installed correctly.
+3. Check the Streamlit and AWS Bedrock documentation for any service-specific issues.

 ## Contributing

-Contributions to Bedrock ConversAI Toolbox are welcome!
-Please feel free to submit a Pull Request.
+Contributions to improve the application are welcome.
+Please follow the standard fork-and-pull request workflow.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.